 Improvements to Forum

 The website forum has been updated, and many problems are now fixed.
 You can communicate with other collaborators within your project using the forum, get tech support (we trawl the tech support forum so you’ll get an answer as fast or faster than emailing me directly!) or find others with similar interests.
-You can adjust your forum settings in the “Manage Subscriptions” part of your user profile page (see image below).

 We are furiously working on the next version of the MultispeQ, v1.0.
 We’re getting the first test PCBs out soon, and the case is being redesigned with some important improvements like integrated cuvette measurements (so no separate cuvette holder to install) and integrated leaf thickness sensor and leaf temperature.
 At some point in the next 3 months, we’ll give a more significant update on the features of this next version, so stay tuned.